 Provision for Income Taxes.
-For the fiscal year to date period ended June 28, 2014 our income tax provision was \$5.2 million, and the effective tax rate was 44.7%, compared to a provision of \$2.6 million and an effective tax rate of 37.9% for the fiscal year to date period ended June 29, 2013.
-The effective tax rate in the first half of fiscal 2014 was higher than our combined Federal and state statutory tax rate primarily due to a non-cash tax expense recorded in the second quarter of fiscal 2014 to correct an error in our previously issued consolidated financial statements, partially offset by certain favorable tax adjustments that were treated as discrete items in the first half of fiscal 2014.
-During the second quarter of fiscal 2014, we identified the prior period error, which was related to the valuation of deferred tax assets in our previously issued consolidated financial statements, concluded that this error was not material to our prior reporting periods, and recorded a non-cash tax expense of approximately \$0.8 million to correct it.

-Our effective tax rate for the fiscal year to date period ended June 29, 2013 was lower than our combined Federal and state statutory tax rate primarily due to the favorable settlement of a tax matter in the first quarter of fiscal 2013, partially offset by a one-time tax adjustment recorded in the second quarter of fiscal 2013 and the effect of losses in foreign jurisdictions that provided no tax benefit in the first half of fiscal 2013.
+For the fiscal year-to-date period ended September 27, 2014, our income tax provision was \$7.6 million and the effective tax rate was 44.1% compared to \$5.2 million and an effective tax rate of 40.8% for the fiscal year-to-date period ended September 28, 2013.
+The effective tax rate for the fiscal year-to-date period ended September 27, 2014 was higher than our combined Federal and state statutory tax rate primarily due to a non-cash tax expense recorded in the second quarter of fiscal 2014 to correct an immaterial error in our previously issued consolidated financial statements, partially offset by certain favorable tax adjustments that were treated as discrete items in the first half of fiscal 2014.
+The effective tax rate for the fiscal year-to-date period ended September 28, 2013 lower than our combined Federal and state statutory tax rate primarily due to the favorable settlement of a tax matter in the first quarter of fiscal 2013, partially offset by a discrete tax adjustment recorded in the second quarter of fiscal 2013 and the effect of losses in foreign jurisdictions that provided no tax benefit.